List of administrator-related terms and definitions.

-A regularly scheduled task that checks a backup archive for any corrupted files and self-heals those files; removes excess file versions, deleted files and files no longer selected for backup.
-Archive maintenance can be triggered manually from the Compact button in the desktop or by an admin from the admin console.
+A regularly scheduled task that checks a backup archive for any corrupted files, self-heals those files, and removes excess file versions, deleted files, and files no longer selected for backup.
+Archive maintenance can be triggered manually from the Compact button in the CrashPlan app or by an administrator from the administration console.

 (1) Files that you have saved to another location as a safeguard against loss.
 Also known as “backup” or “backup archive.”